About the BA in Biblical Studies Degree

 - Youth and Family Ministry

-You can also choose to complete this program as part of Cedarville's Accelerated BA+MDiv option, which allows you to complete your BA in biblical studies and Master of Divinity in just five years.
+You can also choose to complete this program as part of Cedarville's Accelerated BA + MDiv option, which allows you to complete your BA in biblical studies and a Master of Divinity from Cedarville Theological Seminary in just five years.

 Request Info VisitWhat Sets Cedarville Apart?